James Joseph Sylvester: Early life, family and education

+Career

-In the same year he moved to the United States to become a professor of mathematics at the University of Virginia, the first Jewish professor at any American college or university.
+In 1841, Sylvester moved to the US to become a professor of mathematics at the University of Virginia, the first Jewish professor at any American college or university.
 He left his appointment after only four months after a classroom incident in which a student he had criticized hit him with a bludgeon and he struck back with a sword-cane.
 The student collapsed in shock and Sylvester believed (wrongly) that he had killed him.
 Sylvester resigned when he felt that the university authorities had not sufficiently disciplined the student.
-He moved to New York City and began friendships with the Harvard mathematician Benjamin Peirce (father of Charles Sanders Peirce) and the Princeton physicist Joseph Henry.
+He moved to New York City and began friendships with the Harvard mathematician Benjamin Peirce (Note: Father of mathematician and philosopher Charles Sanders Peirce) and the Princeton physicist Joseph Henry.
 However, he left in November 1843 after being denied appointment as Professor of Mathematics at Columbia College (now University), again for his Judaism, and returned to England.

-On his return to England, he was hired in 1844 by the Equity and Law Life Assurance Society for which he developed successful actuarial models and served as de facto CEO, a position that required a law degree.
+In England, he was hired in 1844 by the Equity and Law Life Assurance Society for which he developed successful actuarial models and served as de facto CEO, a position that required a law degree.
 As a result, he studied for the Bar, meeting a fellow British mathematician studying law, Arthur Cayley, with whom he made significant contributions to invariant theory and also matrix theory during a long collaboration.
 He did not obtain a position teaching university mathematics until 1855, when he was appointed professor of mathematics at the Royal Military Academy, Woolwich, from which he retired in 1869, because the compulsory retirement age was 55.
 The Woolwich academy initially refused to pay Sylvester his full pension, and only relented after a prolonged public controversy, during which Sylvester took his case to the letters page of The Times.